elegoupil/graveler/README.md

  4.  __Compliance with Protection Standards:__ Radar chart comparing the adherence to different protection standards (e.g., human rights principles, international humanitarian law) by various implementing actors or sectors.

- 5.  __Protection Advocacy Challenges: __  Gantt chart depicting the timeline of identified advocacy and the status of efforts to address them, allowing for tracking progress and resolution.
+ 5.  __Protection Advocacy Challenges:__ Gantt chart depicting the timeline of identified advocacy and the status of efforts to address them, allowing for tracking progress and resolution.

  6.  __Key Performance Indicators (KPIs):__  Highlighted numbers specific KPIs related to the protection response (e.g., number of cases resolved, number of survivors accessing support services).

  7.  __Geographic Distribution:__    Choropleth map presenting the spatial distribution of protection incidents, vulnerability, or response activities, allowing for visual identification of hotspots or areas in need.

 ```
-## A dummy example with a dashboard to publish some survey content
-graveler::_example_unhcr_survey()
+graveler::_example_protection()
 ```

 <img src="man/figures/geodude.png" width="551"/>